 His or her work began before the planning stage with the reading of bid proposals, and submitting bids for the firm.
 Following acceptance of a project, an assigned superintendent is involved in determining what building and environmental permits will be needed in addition to any other required paperwork.
 He or she will be responsible for determining what workers and subcontractors must be hired for a particular project, and usually does the related interviewing.
 If any of the workers require specific training over the course of a project, the superintendent is responsible for arranging it.

 Once the physical phase of a construction project is underway, the superintendent generally reports to the job site on a daily basis, and usually has a temporary office there.
 He or she is in close communication with the construction project manager, and one of the superintendent's duties is to act as the eyes and ears of the manager at the site.
 But acting as the manager's representative is only one of the superintendent's duties.

-The construction superintendent is also generally responsible for both scheduling and budgeting over the course of a project, and in addition to developing both, is expected to conduct/attend meetings and file related paperwork.
+The construction superintendent is also generally responsible for both scheduling and budget management over the course of a project and in addition to developing both, is expected to conduct/attend meetings and file related paperwork.
 Although construction superintendents are often former construction workers, they usually don't participate in physical labor.
 However, they oversee all work being done, are responsible for all warnings and notifications issued on site, and may act as a arbitrator when worker or subcontractor conflicts arise.